 Cosmetology applicants must have completed the ninth grade.
 They must meet the requirements for vocational applicants.
-Students accepted in the cosmetology program may enroll at the quarterly registration.

-Veteran and veterans dependents receiving veterans educational benefits must provide transcripts (high school and college, if applicable) of all education beyond the seventh grade level.
+Veteran and veterans' dependents receiving veterans educational benefits must provide transcripts (high school and college, if applicable) of all education beyond the seventh grade level.